 \subsection{Related Work}

-Basic scientific studies about visual \citep{Kay_Naselaris_Prenger_Gallant_2008} and semantic representations \citep{mitchell_predicting_2008} in the brain with fMRI laid the groundwork for impressive visual reconstructions seen recently \citep{takagi_high-resolution_2023}.
-Earliest EEG reconstructions suffer from poor experiment design \citep{Li_Johansen_Ahmed_Ilyevsky_Wilbur_Bharadwaj_Siskind_2020} which, combined with the poor quality control in the data, led to inflated reconstruction results due to classifying noise statistics \citep{spampinato2016}.
-The THINGS-EEG2 dataset \citep{Gifford_Dwivedi_Roig_Cichy_2022}, with improvements in experiment design and quality control, prompted a resurgence of EEG visual decoding \cite{nice_eeg2024, li2024}.
-These subsequent studies developed more complicated decoding pipelines, while scientific questions about the organizing principles of the underlying EEG features remained unanswered.
+fMRI studies of visual \citep{Kay_Naselaris_Prenger_Gallant_2008} and semantic representations \citep{mitchell_predicting_2008} laid the groundwork for recent impressive visual reconstructions \citep{takagi_high-resolution_2023}.
+Earlier EEG reconstructions suffered from poor experiment design \citep{Li_Johansen_Ahmed_Ilyevsky_Wilbur_Bharadwaj_Siskind_2020} which, combined with inadequate quality control in the data, led to inflated reconstruction results due to classifying noise statistics \citep{spampinato2016}.
+The THINGS-EEG2 dataset \citep{giffordLargeRichEEG2022}, with improvements in experiment design and quality control, prompted a resurgence of EEG visual decoding \cite{nice_eeg2024, li2024}.
+These subsequent studies developed more complicated decoding pipelines but did not address the organizing principles of the underlying EEG features.